photoprism/photoprism-docs/docs/user-guide/organize/search.md

-# Search #
+# Using Search Filters

-PhotoPrism's powerful search enables you to easily find specific photos and videos.
+PhotoPrism's powerful search filters let you easily find specific photos and videos, for example:

-You can search for all kind of things:

 * People on the photo
 * Objects that are displayed on the photo